 What is a Rebate?

 Rebates are an incentive program in which a supplier offers their customers a monetary reward for reaching designated purchasing goals.
 After the target specified in the agreement is met, customers can claim a percentage of the purchase price back for a better deal on their order.
-If you’re a supplier offering rebates to a customer, you’re dealing in supplier rebates.
-If you’re a customer receiving rebates from suppliers, you’re dealing in customer rebates.
+If you’re a supplier offering rebates to a customer, you’re dealing in customer rebates.
+If you’re a customer receiving rebates from suppliers, you’re dealing in supplier rebates.

 This is where rebates fundamentally differ from discounts as purchases are made at full price, and the savings occur only after the target is met.
 This strategy allows you to avoid any of the negative associations of a price cut (whether temporary or permanent) while still reaping the benefits of increased sales.